-In accordance with Government Auditing Standards, we have issued our report dated May 13, 2020, on our consideration of Mid-Hudson Library System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have issued our report dated July 15, 2020, on our consideration of Mid-Hudson Library System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Mid-Hudson Library System's internal control over financial.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Mid-Hudson Library System's internal control over financial reporting and compliance.

-RBT CPAS, LLP
+RBT CPAs, LLP

-Newburgh, NY May 13, 2020
+Newburgh, NY July 15, 2020